act-rules/act-rules.github.io/_rules/css-orientation-lock-media-queries-b33eff.md

 ## Assumptions

+- The rule does not consider elements for which a particular display orientation is [essential](https://www.w3.org/TR/WCAG21/#dfn-essential).
 - The rule does not consider the existence of any control on the page that can change the orientation on demand.

 ## Accessibility Support